XiangMang/My-Obsidian/03 PAT甲级/02 第二章 高精度/04 1024 Palindromic Number.md

 #回文数 #高精度 #vector

-A number that will be the same when it is written forwards or backwards is known as a **Palindromic Number**.
+A number that will be the same when it is written forwards[^1] or backwards[^2] is known as a **Palindromic[^3] Number**.
 For example, $1234321$ is a palindromic number.
 All single digit numbers are palindromic numbers.

-Non-palindromic numbers can be paired with palindromic ones via a series of operations.
+Non-palindromic numbers can be paired with[^4] palindromic ones via[^5] a series[^6] of operations.
 First, the non-palindromic number is reversed and the result is added to the original number.
-If the result is not a palindromic number, this is repeated until it gives a palindromic number.
+If the result is not a palindromic number, this is repeated[^7] until it gives a palindromic number.
 For example, if we start from $67$, we can obtain a palindromic number in $2$ steps: $67 + 76 = 143$, and $143 + 341 = 484$.

 Given any positive integer $N$, you are supposed to find its paired palindromic number and the number of steps taken to find it.

 ### Input Specification:

 Each input file contains one test case.
-Each case consists of two positive numbers $N$ and $K$, where $N (≤10^{10})$ is the initial numer and $K~(≤100)$ is the maximum number of steps.
+Each case consists of two positive numbers $N$ and $K$, where $N (≤10^{10})$ is the initial[^8] numer and $K~(≤100)$ is the maximum number of steps.
 The numbers are separated by a space.

 ### Output Specification:

 For each test case, output two numbers, one in each line.
 The first number is the paired palindromic number of $N$, and the second number is the number of steps taken to find the palindromic number.
-If the palindromic number is not found after $K$ steps, just output the number obtained at the $K$th step and $K$ instead.
+If the palindromic number is not found after $K$ steps, just output the number obtained at the $K$th step and $K$ instead[^9].

 ### Sample Input 1: